-We believe that through this narrative approach we can make a plausible case that regulated prices can be thought as exogenous changes in cost, and that the same will be true for some of the large changes in exchange rates.
-The change in regulated prices followed a period of many years during which despite the fact that inflation was very high for international standards, regulated prices were frozen in nominal terms.
-The situation became untenable both from the fiscal point of view, costing at least 3% of GDP, and also due to the distortions that this policy generated.
+We believe that through this narrative approach we can make a plausible case that regulated prices can be thought of as exogenous changes in cost, and that the same will be true for some of the large changes in exchange rates.
+The change in regulated prices followed a period of many years during which, despite the fact that inflation was very high for international standards, regulated prices were frozen in nominal terms.
+The situation became untenable from the fiscal point of view, costing at least 3% of GDP, and also due to the distortions that this policy generated.
 The normalization of prices occurred in steps due to the very large increases that it implied, as well as due to challenges in the courts.
-To get an idea of the magnitude of the change in relative prices, during the sample period the price of natural gas relative to the core CPI was multiplied by a factor of five and the relative price of electricity by a factor of three.
-On the exchange rate changes there were different reasons for the observed large changes.
+To get an idea of the magnitude of the change in relative prices, during the sample period, the price of natural gas relative to the core CPI was multiplied by a factor of five and the relative price of electricity by a factor of three.
+On the exchange-rate changes there were different reasons for the observed large changes.
 In 2014 there was a devaluation within a regime with severe capital controls and dual exchange rates.
-At the end of 2015 and beginning of 2016 there was a large devaluation when the multiple exchange rate system was abandoned essentially overnight.
-The sharp depreciation of the exchange rate throughout the period April-August 2018 is probably the result of a mix of a reaction to a change in economic policies (perhaps larger than what policymakers anticipated) and of exogenous shocks within the framework of a dirty floating exchange rate regime.
-In our model cost shocks are once and for all unexpected changes, which may not be completely accurate for some of the episodes.1
+At the end of 2015 and beginning of 2016, there was a large devaluation, when the multiple exchange-rate regime was abandoned essentially overnight.
+The sharp depreciation of the exchange rate throughout April-August 2018 is probably the result of a mix of a reaction to a change in economic policies (perhaps larger than what policymakers had anticipated) and exogenous shocks within the framework of a dirty floating exchange-rate regime.
+In our model, cost shocks are once-and-for-all unexpected changes, which may not be completely accurate for some of the episodes.1

-We use the micro data underlying the construction of the consumer price index (CPI) in the city of Buenos Aires to compare the predictions of the model with actual observations after several of the large cost increases that occurred between 2014 and 2018.
-Some readers may be aware that the national statistical agency produced price indices that are widely regarded as underestimating the inflation rate between 2008 and 2015, see for instance Cavallo (2013).
-The price index of the city of Buenos Aires has the advantage that it was independent of the national statistical agency and produced figures very similar to the privately produced price indexes.
+We use the microdata underlying the construction of the consumer price index (CPI) in the city of Buenos Aires to compare the predictions of the model with actual observations after several of the large-cost increases that occurred between 2014 and 2018.
+Some readers may be aware that the National Statistical Agency (Instituto Nacional de Estadística y Censos, Indec) produced price indices that are widely regarded as underestimating the inflation rate between 2008 and 2015.2 The price index of the city of Buenos Aires has the advantage that it was independent from the National Statistical Agency and produced figures very similar to the privately produced price indices.

 We propose a theoretical model where firms have both idiosyncratic as well as aggregate changes in costs.
 We assume that firms are monopolistic competitors and that they face a fixed menu cost for changing prices.
-The solution to the firms' price setting problem gives rise to a classical sS rule for price changes, which postulates price increases as well as price decreases.
-The optimal decision rule, as well as the response of the aggregate price level depend crucially on the ratio of the inflation rate to the variance of the idiosyncratic shocks.
+The solution to the firms' price-setting problem gives rise to a classical sS rule for price changes, which postulates price increases as well as price decreases.
+The optimal decision rule, as well as the response of the aggregate price level, depends crucially on the ratio of the inflation rate to the variance of the idiosyncratic shocks.
 While idiosyncratic shocks make the analysis more complicated, we think that they are essential to the answer of the problem for two reasons.
-First, they are required to reproduce the large fraction of price decreases that are observed even when inflation rate is above 25% per year.
-Second, the behavior of the pass-through depends on the magnitude of these shocks relative to the level of inflation.
-In the theoretical section we compare the effect of cost increases in three cases: the case of very low inflation rate, which is the case of most economies, high inflation rates of the order of Argentina during this period (say 25% per
+First, they are required to reproduce the large fraction of price decreases that are observed even when inflation rate is above